sahana-g/Project-Portfolio/README.md

 Data stored in BED file format, processed for input into neural network.
 CNN written for sbp data processing can be found under 'Models'.

 Models:
-Contains final version of neural networks for methyl m6a mutation site prediction.
+Contains most recent workable version of neural networks for methyl m6a mutation site prediction.
 Process is ongoing.